Nuclear decommissioning: Disposal of nuclear waste

 Radioactive waste that remains after the decommissioning is either moved to an on-site storage facility where it still is under control of the plant owner, or moved to a dry cask storage or disposal facility at another location.
 The problem of long-term disposal of nuclear waste is still unsolved.
 Pending the availability of geologic repository sites for long-term disposal, interim storage is necessary.
-As the planned Yucca Mountain nuclear waste repository – like elsewhere in the world – is controversial, on- or off-site storage in the US usually takes place in Independent Spent Fuel Storage Facilities (ISFSI's).
+As the planned Yucca Mountain nuclear waste repository – like similar sites elsewhere in the world – is controversial, on- or off-site storage in the US usually takes place in Independent Spent Fuel Storage Facilities (ISFSIs).

 In the UK, all eleven Magnox reactors are in decommissioning under responsibility of the NDA.
 The spent fuel was removed and transferred to the Sellafield site in Cumbria for reprocessing.
-Facilities for "temporary" storage of nuclear waste – mainly 'Intermediate Level Waste' (ILW) – are in the UK called Interim Storage Facilities (ISF's).
+Facilities for "temporary" storage of nuclear waste – mainly 'Intermediate Level Waste' (ILW) – are in the UK called Interim Storage Facilities (ISFs).

 Environmental impact assessment

 The decommission of a nuclear reactor can only take place after the appropriate licence has been granted pursuant to the relevant legislation.
 As part of the licensing procedure, various documents, reports and expert opinions have to be written and delivered to the competent authority, e.g. safety report, technical documents and an environmental impact assessment (EIA).
 In the European Union these documents are a precondition for granting such a licence is an opinion by the European Commission according to Article 37 of the Euratom Treaty.
-On the basis of these general data, the Commission must be in a position to assess the exposure of reference groups of the population in the nearest neighbouring states.
+On the basis of such general data, the Commission must be in a position to assess the exposure of reference groups of the population in the nearest neighbouring states.